alexchomiak/CRA-Library-Workflow-Configuration/README.md

+# About this Project
+This is just a basic create react app with a webpack configuration that compiles anything exposed in the src/lib.js file into a javascript library that can be used anywhere

 # React Workflow Meant for Library development
 Export any variables/classes you want exposed in the library inside of lib.js, then run the command